Make Upskilling Fun: Gamification and the Digital Transformation of Skills for Gig Workers

 Of course, the question many business thinkers will ask is: how can one use the advances of online games to promote engagement?
 What do online games teach us about business in the 21st century?
 As such, some businesses have begun “gamifying” their products, taking heed of new insights into consumer and sales psychology to optimize their products for an evolved world?

 The direct selling industry in particular has benefited from gamification – after all, direct selling obviously has game-like elements, for example the stages of distributor onboarding and development.
-The point of gamification is to leverage these game-like elements to drive engagement and performance.
-So, when we talk about gamification for direct selling, we have to talk about upskilling as well – especially digital upskilling.
+Advancing up the hierarchy is like a game.
+And so it’s easily gamified.
+It’s easily turned into a sense of “just one more achievement,” one more sale.
+The point of gamification is to leverage these game-like elements to drive engagement and ultimately sales performance.
+So, when we talk about gamification for direct selling, we have to talk about workforce upskilling as well – especially digital upskilling.
+That’s a major element of the gamification process.
+When we’re talking about gamified field progress, in part we’re talking about upskilling.

 Why Upskilling Is Important in Direct Selling